PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/KMS.md

 ## KMS API
     Create an EC2 Instance
     Put the instance in a security group that has port 22 open.
-    'MyKeyUser' is the user who wil do the encrypting. ssh into the EC2 instance.
+    'MyKeyUser' is the user who will do the encrypting. ssh into the EC2 instance.

     $ sudo su -